padawantoni/tips/README.md

 # tips
-Code bits and tips, that I saved and created along the way..
+Code bits and tips that I saved and created along the way..